cha-king/cha-king/README.md

 # Hello there!
 I'm Charlie 👋
 I'm a software engineer based out of the San Francisco Bay Area, and I love fixing things with 1s and 0s.

-Currently I'm working with [Plenty Farms](https://plenty.ag) towards revolutionizing modern agriculture! :seedling:
+Currently I'm working with [Plenty](https://plenty.ag) towards revolutionizing modern agriculture! :seedling:

 ## What I do
 I work a lot with all sorts of IoT and edge devices.
 Much of my time has been spent building infrastructure for managing these devices and developing applications on the edge.
 I frequently work with tools like Ansible, Docker, and MQTT that have been immensely useful to that end.